Featured on The Blitz

 Want a chance to win a pair of tickets to an upcoming Blitz concert?
 "Text…

-The NEW Blitz text line is here!
-Text the Blitz anytime at the Blitz Text…

-Win a pair of tickets to see Anthrax and Killswitch Engage with Loper and Randi…
+Win a family four pack of tickets to Monster Jam 2017 with Loper and Randi…